Jackknife inference with two-way clustering

 The jackknife variance estimator has been around for a very long time \citep{Tukey_1958,Efron_81,Efron-Stein}.
-The cluster jackknife CRVE (sometimes called the CV$_{\tn3}$ estimator) for linear regression models with one\tkk-way clustering was proposed in \citet{BM_2002} and has been available in \texttt{Stata} for many years.
+The cluster-jackknife CRVE (sometimes called the CV$_{\tn3}$ estimator) for linear regression models with one\tkk-way clustering was proposed in \citet{BM_2002} and has been available in \texttt{Stata} for many years.
 Nevertheless, it has not been studied or applied much until very recently.
 In part, this is because \citet{BM_2002} followed \citet{MW_1985} by computing the CV$_{\tn3}$ estimator in a way that is efficient when all clusters are very small but extremely inefficient when any clusters are large; see \citet*{MNW-bootknife}.
 This seems to have given many investigators the erroneous impression that CV$_{\tn3}$ is very expensive to compute, even though the \texttt{Stata} implementation uses a method that is reasonably efficient when the number of clusters is not too large.
-However, it is not as efficient as the method discussed in \citet*{MNW-influence} and implemented in the \texttt{Stata} package \texttt{summclust} \citep*{MNW_summclust}.
+An even more efficient method is discussed in \citet*{MNW-influence} and implemented in the \texttt{Stata} package \texttt{summclust} \citep*{MNW_summclust}.

 In \Cref{sec:concepts}, we discuss the linear regression model with two\tkk-way clustering.
 Two existing CRVEs are discussed, along with their theoretical and practical deficiencies.
 For the CRVE that is theoretically soundest, the chief deficiency is that it may not be positive definite in finite samples.
 We discuss two ways to overcome this problem.
-One is the eigen-decomposition method suggested in \citet*{CGM_2011}.
+One is the eigen-decomposition method suggested in \citet{CGM_2011}.
 The other is a new and extremely simple procedure which can readily be implemented using existing software.

-In \Cref{sec:twojack}, we show how to extend the cluster jackknife CRVEs discussed in \citet*{MNW-bootknife} and \citet{Hansen-jack} to two\tkk-way clustering.
-Based on what is known about the finite\tkk-sample performance of cluster jackknife CRVEs for one\tkk-way clustering, it seems very likely that inference based on them will be more conservative, and usually more reliable, than conventional inference in the two\tkk-way case as well.
-Some theoretical arguments to support this conjecture are provided in \Cref{sec:whyjack}.
+In \Cref{sec:twojack}, we show how to extend the cluster-jackknife CRVEs discussed in \citet{MNW-bootknife} and \citet{Hansen-jack} to two\tkk-way clustering.
+Two alternative approaches, based on different jackknife constructions, have been proposed very recently; see \citet*{CMO_2025}, which uses empirical likelihood, and \citet{Hounyo-jack}.
+In \Cref{subsec:consistency}, we prove that our two\tkk-way cluster-jackknife CRVE is consistent.
+Based on what is known about the finite\tkk-sample performance of cluster-jackknife CRVEs for one\tkk-way clustering, it seems very likely that inference based on our CRVE will be more conservative, and usually more reliable, than conventional inference in the two\tkk-way case as well.
+Some theoretical arguments to support this conjecture are provided in \Cref{subsec:whyjack}.